otaha178/Emotion-recognition/README.md

 # Credits
-This work is inspired from this fascinating [work](https://github.com/oarriaga/face_classification)
+This work is inspired from this fascinating [work](https://github.com/oarriaga/face_classification) and the amazing resources of Adrian Rosebrock helped me alot!.

 # Ongoing
 Draw emotions faces next to the detected face.